-A block schematic of the UART Transmitter is shown in Figure 40.
+A block schematic of the UART transmitter is shown in Figure 41.

-Figure 40.
+Figure 41.
 UART Transmitter

-Data transmission is initiated by writing the data to be transmitted to the UART I/O Data Register (UDR).
-Data is transferred from UDR to the Transmit Shift Register when:
+Data transmission is initiated by writing the data to be transmitted to the UART I/O Data Register, UDR.
+Data is transferred from UDR to the Transmit shift register when:

-- A new character has been written to UDR after the stop bit from the previous character has been shifted out.
-The Shift Register is loaded immediately. - A new character has been written to UDR before the stop bit from the previous character has been shifted out.
-The Shift Register is loaded when the stop bit of the character currently being transmitted has been shifted out.
+- A new character is written to UDR after the stop bit from the previous character has been shifted out.
+The shift register is loaded immediately. - A new character is written to UDR before the stop bit from the previous character has been shifted out.
+The shift register is loaded when the stop bit of the character currently being transmitted is shifted out.

-When data is transferred from UDR to the Shift Register, the UDRE (UART Data Register Empty) bit in the UART Control and Status Register A, UCSRA, is set.
+If the 10(11)-bit Transmitter shift register is empty, data is transferred from UDR to the shift register.
+The UDRE (UART Data Register Empty) bit in the UART Status Register, USR, is set.
 When this bit is set (one), the UART is ready to receive the next character.
-At the same time as the data is transferred from UDR to the 10(11)-bit Shift Register, bit 0 of the Shift Register is cleared (start bit) and bit 9 or 10 is set (stop bit).
-If 9-bit data word is selected (the CHR9 bit in the UART Control and Status Register B, UCSRB is set), the TXB8 bit in UCSRB is transferred to bit nine in the Transmit Shift Register.
+At the same time as the data is transferred from UDR to the 10(11)-bit shift register, bit 0 of the shift register is cleared (start bit) and bit 9 or 10 is set (stop bit).
+If 9-bit data word is selected (the CHR9 bit in the UART Control Register, UCR is set), the TXB8 bit in UCR is transferred to bit 9 in the Transmit shift register.

-On the baud rate clock following the transfer operation to the Shift Register, the start bit is shifted out on the TXD pin.
+On the baud rate clock following the transfer operation to the shift register, the start bit is shifted out on the TXD pin.
 Then follows the data, LSB first.
-When the stop bit has been shifted out, the Shift Register is loaded if any new data has been written to the UDR during the transmission.
+When the stop bit has been shifted out, the shift register is loaded if any new data has been written to the UDR during the transmission.
 During loading, UDRE is set.
-If there is no new data in the UDR Register to send when the stop bit is shifted out, the UDRE Flag will remain set until UDR is written again.
-When no new data has been written, and the stop bit has been present on TXD for one bit length, the TX Complete Flag, TxC, in UCSRA is set.
+If there is no new data in the UDR register to send when the stop bit is shifted out, the UDRE flag will remain set until UDR is written again.
+When no new data has been written and the stop bit has been present on TXD for one bit length, the TX Complete flag (TxC) in USR is set.

-The TXEN bit in UCSRB enables the UART Transmitter when set (one).
+The TXEN bit in UCR enables the UART Transmitter when set (one).
 When this bit is cleared (zero), the PD1 pin can be used for general I/O. When TXEN is set, the UART Transmitter will be connected to PD1, which is forced to be an output pin regardless of the setting of the DDD1 bit in DDRD.